coinbase/coinbase-pro-node/README.md

 const publicClient = new Gdax.PublicClient();
 ```

-All API methods, unless otherwise specified, can be used in a manner consistent
+All methods, unless otherwise specified, can be used with either a promise or
-with both promises or callbacks.
+callback API.

 ### Using Promises